onsala-space-observatory/UVMultiFit/INSTALL.md

 Pick a directory where you want to install `UVMultiFit`, e.g.

     cd ~
-    mkdir -p .casa/Nordic_Tools
+    mkdir -p casa/NordicARC
-	cd .casa/Nordic_Tools
+    cd casa/NordicARC
     git clone https://github.com/onsala-space-observatory/UVMultiFit.git
     cd UVMultiFit

 If you already had a `git` based version installed, pull in the latest changes:

     git pull

 ## Compile the C++ module

-Open the `setup.py` file and edit the line where it says
+Open the `Makefile` and edit the first line, where it says

-    CASA_INSTALLATION = "/home/olberg/Python/casa-pipeline-release-5.6.1-8.el7"
+    CASADIR=/home/olberg/Python/casa-pipeline-release-5.6.1-8.el7

-replace with the path of your own `casa` installation.
-Save and close.
-Then run
+and replace with the path of your own `casa` installation.
+If you have write access to the directories underneath `$CASADIR`, you may then run

-    python setup.py build_ext --inplace
+    make install

+This should make `uvmultifit` available also to other users, running from the same casa installation.

+Alternatively, you can install to your local user `PYTHONPATH` by running

+    make user

-After this step, the file `_uvmultimodel.so` should have been created.
-You may check that you can load the module and execute some of its support functions:
+You may check that you can load the module and execute some of its support functions.
+Start up `casa` and run

-    python test/test_uvmultimodel.py
+    CASA <1>: %run test/test_uvmultimodel.py

 which should produce output like this

+>
+> C++ shared library loaded successfully
+>
 > ....
 > ----------------------------------------------------------------------
 > Ran 4 tests in 0.000s